A Survey on Causal Discovery: Theory and Practice: Definitions and Notation

-A causal discovery algorithm is said to \emph{solve} the causal discovery problem if and only if it \emph{converges} to the true graph $G^*$ in the limit of the sample size.
+A causal discovery algorithm is said to \emph{solve} the causal discovery problem if and only if it \emph{converges} to the true graph $G^*$ in the limit of the sample size of the datset \textbf{D}.

-\begin{definition}[Soundness and Completeness] A causal discovery algorithm is \emph{sound} if it is able to solve the causal discovery problem, while it is \emph{complete} if it outputs the most informative causal graph $G$ that can be recovered from the input data set \textbf{D}, without making further assumptions. \end{definition}
+\begin{definition}[Soundness and Completeness] A causal discovery algorithm is \emph{sound} if it is able to solve the causal discovery problem, and it is \emph{complete} if it outputs the \emph{most informative} causal graph $G$ that can be recovered from the input dataset \textbf{D}, without making further assumptions. \end{definition}

+While the criterion by which a graph is said to be ``most informative'' depends on the context, in general it refers to the case in which neither the presence of an edge nor its orientation can be modified further without proving more information, i.e. prior knowledge or making additional assumptions.